dictyBase/Migration/deployment/argoevents.md

 ```

 **IMPORTANT: copy the `id` value immediately.** This is your webhook ID, and it
 is needed for generating a Kubernetes secret very soon.
+For ease of use, it is
+suggested to use the same secret key for all of your webhooks, that way you can
+use the same K8s secret throughout your event sensor configmap.

 You will need to do this for **every** webhook you want to set up.
 It is advisable
 to have a script automate this process.